 Move, create, and discover during our morning early-years programs for children and caregivers.

 The health and safety of participants and staff at RBG is our highest priority.
-Families will be required to complete a COVID-19 screening, to be done online at home, the morning of their attendance in an Oaks and Acorns program.
-All participants, including children, adults, and staff will be required to keep face coverings or masks on for the duration of the program.
+Families will be required to complete a COVID-19 screening, to be done online at home, each morning of their attendance in an Oaks and Acorns program.
+All participants, including children, adults, and staff will be required to keep face coverings or masks on at sign-in and outdoors whenever 2 metres of distance cannot be maintained between participants.

 9:30 to 11:30 a.m.